Duke Ellington House

 The Duke Ellington House is a historic residence at 935 St. Nicholas Avenue, in Manhattan, New York City.
-Apartment 4A in this apartment house was the home of Duke Ellington (1899-1974), the noted African American composer and jazz pianist, from 1939 through 1961.
-It was listed on the National Register of Historic Places as a National Historic Landmark in 1976.
+Apartment 4A in this apartment house was the home of Duke Ellington (1899–1974), the noted African American composer and jazz pianist, from 1939 through 1961.
+It was listed on the National Register of Historic Places as a National Historic Landmark in 1976, and became a New York City designated landmark in 2023.